What's the Federal Funds Rate?

 During a downturn, when both employment and inflation are generally low, the Fed uses expansionary policy to stimulate the economy.
 It increases the demand for loans by increasing the money in circulation and lowering the federal funds rate.
 Because loans are more affordable, people are more likely to borrow money to make large purchases or grow their businesses, which results in higher employment and economic growth.

-On the other hand, when the economy is booming, employment is generally high, but inflation is also growing rapidly.
+On the other hand, when the economy is booming, employment is typically high, but inflation might also be rising.
 To slow inflation, the Fed might use contractionary policy to reduce the supply of money and increase interest rates.
 By causing the federal funds rate to rise, it raises the rates available to consumers on loans and credit cards.
-When that happens, people borrow and spend less money, which slows the economy and inflation.
+When that happens, people tend to borrow and spend less money, which slows the economy and inflation.

 Overall, the Fed’s goal in influencing the federal funds rate is to encourage or reduce demand for goods and services in order to stabilize the economy.